-Images must be .jpg files with a maximum size of 1600px wide and 1200 px high, so portrait images should be no more than 1200px high.
+Images must be .jpg files with a maximum size of 1600 px wide and 1200 px high, so portrait images should be no more than 1200px high.

 The WCPF adheres to the definitions followed by the PAGB.
 The following definitions apply to all WCPF competitions where the category has been applied.

-The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
+Nature means Images where living organisms are the primary subject matter.
+The story telling value of an Image will normally be weighed more than the pictorial quality.

-By entering a PAGB event, Photographers warrant that they have followed relevant codes of practices and hold any necessary licences.
+Access to some biological subjects may be restricted.
+Where that is relevant, then Photographers warrant that they have followed relevant codes of practices and hold any necessary licences.

 Images entered in Wildlife sections are further defined as one or more extant zoological or botanical organisms free and unrestrained in a natural or adopted habitat.
 Landscapes, geologic formations, photographs of zoo or game farm animals, or of any extant zoological or botanical species taken under controlled conditions are not eligible in Wildlife sections.
 Wildlife is not limited to animals, birds and insects.
 Marine subjects and botanical subjects (including fungi and algae) taken in the wild are suitable wildlife subjects, as are carcasses of extant species.
 Wildlife images may be entered in Nature sections.

-For individual enquiries please contact our Competition Secretaries
+For individual enquiries please contact our Competition Secretaries: